MurrellGroup/Diffusions.jl/README.md

 samples[^Chen22].
 Self-conditioning takes the previously estimated `x_0` along with the diffused sample `x_t` to update the current estimate.
-In Diffusions.jl, this can be achieved using a closure that retains the latest estimate of `x_0`.
-The following code demonstrates how to generate 28-by-28 grayscale images (with a batch of 64 samples):
+In Diffusions.jl, this can be achieved using a closure that retains the latest estimate of `x_0` during backward sampling.
+The following code demonstrates how to generate 28-by-28 grayscale images (with a batch of 64 samples) using
+self-conditioning:
 ```julia
 function selfcondition(x)
     # Initialize x_0